 - Caramel Pretzel at the Golden Oak Outpot

 - Hades nachos (buffalo chicken nachos) at Pecos Bill Tall Tale Inn

-There was also a super cute Oogie Boogie popcorn bucket.
-I didn’t buy it because it wouldn’t have fit in my suitcase, but it seemed to be the hot item throughout the party with people hopping from popcorn stand to popcorn stand trying to find it!
+There was also a super cute Mickey pumpkin popcorn bucket and the Oogie Boogie bucket from last year.
+I didn’t buy it because it wouldn’t have fit in my suitcase, but it seemed to be the hot item throughout the party, and I wandered around quite a bit with Dawn trying to find it.